elephantscale/spring-cloud-labs/05-use-zookeeper-for-distributed-configuration-and-synchronization/05-lab.md

       }
       ```

-23. **Test the `/config` endpoint.**
+22. **Test the `/config` endpoint.**
-    - Open a browser or use Postman to access:
+    - Access:
       ```
       http://localhost:8083/config
       ```
-    - Verify that the updated configuration value is displayed.
+    - Should display **Updated Configuration Value** if `/config` node is read as a property.

 ---

-### **Optional Exercises**
+## **Optional Exercises**

 1. **Simulate service failures.**
-   - Stop one of the services (e.g., `ProductService`) and verify how Zookeeper handles deregistration.
+   - Kill one service.
+ZK should reflect it in the ephemeral node structure.

 2. **Add environment-specific configurations.**
-   - Store configurations for multiple environments (`/config/dev` and `/config/prod`) and test retrieval based on active profiles.
+   - E.g., `/config/dev` vs. `/config/prod`.
+Use profiles or direct property binding to read them.

+3. **Integrate watchers.**
+   - Zookeeper watchers let you get notified of config changes in real-time.

+---

+## **Conclusion**
+By completing this lab, you have:
+- **Installed and ran** Zookeeper locally.
+- **Registered** multiple Spring Boot 3.4.1 services using **Spring Cloud Zookeeper Discovery**.
+- **Explored the KV store** to set and retrieve dynamic configurations, which microservices can consume at runtime.
+- Gained an understanding of how Zookeeper can provide **service discovery and configuration management**, similar to Eureka or Consul, but with additional synchronization primitives.